 Happy, Birthday, Barbie!

-On March 9th, Barbie celebrates her 58th birthday.
+On March 9th, 2017 Barbie celebrated her 58th birthday.
 Whether you loved Barbie as a little girl or thought she was a negative role model for women, there is no denying her part in women’s toy history.
 Ruth Handler created the Barbie doll and co-founded Mattel, Inc. with her husband when she saw her daughter choose paper dolls of grown-up women over baby dolls.
 Ruth developed a toy that allowed little girls to imagine the future.

 Barbie has had a lot of success as well as controversy over the years.
 In the 90’s, Barbie-related merchandise sales reached $1 billion annually and Mattel estimates three Barbie dolls are sold every second.
 Some women believe that Barbie’s various careers broke down gender barriers and served as inspiration to girls showing them they could be whatever they want.
 Others thought that her clothing and “Dream Houses” would encourage girls to be materialistic.
 In 1992, a women’s group criticized a talking Barbie doll for the phrase “math class is tough.”
 Barbie’s physical appearance has perhaps been the most controversial, with some claiming she set unrealistic expectations for girls.
 In 2016, Mattel released a new range of Barbie dolls that included three new body shapes and a variety of skin tones.
 Barbie has been working full time for 3 decades and she has had a number of fascinating careers from teacher to astronaut.
 As she nears retirement, let’s take a look at her retirement plan.